Video-Reason/VBVR-EvalKit/vmevalkit/tasks/rotation_task/ROTATION.md

 ## Overview

-The 3D Mental Rotation Task evaluates video generation models' ability to demonstrate spatial reasoning and 3D visualization by generating videos that show how 3D voxel structures appear when rotated from one viewpoint to another.
-This task is part of VMEvalKit's reasoning evaluation suite and tests fundamental spatial cognition capabilities.
+The 3D Mental Rotation Task evaluates video generation models' ability to demonstrate spatial reasoning and 3D visualization by generating videos that show how 3D voxel structures appear when rotated from one viewpoint to another. **Current implementation uses 8-15 voxel structures with 30-90° or axis-aligned 90° rotations for challenging spatial reasoning tasks.** This task is part of VMEvalKit's reasoning evaluation suite and tests fundamental spatial cognition capabilities.

 ## Task Description